unitaryfund/unitaryhack2021/participating-projects.md

-# UnitaryHACK participating projects:
+# unitaryHACK participating projects

 Looking for a great quantum open source project to hack?
-This list is all the projects participating in UnitaryHACK
+This list is all the projects participating in unitaryHACK

 ## [Mitiq](https://github.com/unitaryfund/mitiq)